-Sussex County 4-Hers strut their stuff at the Sussex County Farm and Horse Show, The State Fair.
+Sussex County 4-Hers strut their stuff at the New Jersey State Fair/ Sussex County Farm and Horse Show.
 There are barns full of animals--horses, cows, pigs, sheep, and poultry exhibits and shows, and club exhibits in the Richards Building.
 Bring your cats, dogs and other house pets to the pet show sponsored by the dog club.
 Check out neat creations of the 4-Seasons Craft Club--decoupage, tile mosaics, macramé and wonderful old-time Spring tissue paper flowers.
 The kids learn "accountability" by completing project books before they enter the fair.

 At the fair, Chaps and Breeches Horse Club does their own 4-H horse show with dressage, driving class, jumping classes and more.
 The rest of the year, horse clubbers, with their own or borrowed horses, compete in county, regional, state and national competitions in hippology, horse-judging and a horse-bowl.

 So, this summer, come to the Fair!
 Join in the fun and celebration of an American tradition.

 Morris County 4-H Fair takes place at Chubb Park, Route 24 in Chester from Friday to Sunday, late July.
 973-285-8301.